 So, to save money on food when traveling, don’t ignore these trolley eateries.
 Grab a plate, sit down on a small plastic chair and enjoy a tasty meal.

 Eat fast food

-I know it’s not the best thing, but fast food is an excellent option for a cheap meal in most of the expensive tourist cities in the world (except in Asia).
+I know it’s not the best thing, but fast food is an excellent option for a cheap meal in the most expensive tourist cities in the world (except in Asia).

 For as little as $5, you can have a full meal (and lots of calories too).

-Just one more ice cream or one more candy bar will end up cost you a lot.
+Just one more ice cream or one more candy bar will end up costing you a lot.

 Although the price for each item is very small, if you buy them every day, it’ll add up and cost you money.

 If you travel in a group, try to share the dishes so you can both divide the cost and try more food.